chiselinc/chiselinc.github.io/_posts/2020-02-01-ZoomMindsLens.md

 ---
 layout: post
-title: Git Gud: Learning to Zoom In the Mind's Lens
+title: Git Gud- Learning to Zoom In the Mind's Lens

 ---